Feast of the Transfiguration of the Lord, August 6

 First of all, we should not forget the obvious fact that the Father allowed the Son to suffer greatly and to be murdered in a horrific way.
 Jesus’ death was brutal and shocking.
 Does this mean the Father did not love the Son?
 Certainly not.
 So what does this mean?

 The fact of the matter is that suffering is not a sign of the disfavor of God.
 If you suffer and are given no relief by God it is not because God has abandoned you.
-It is not that He does not love you.
+It is not that He doesn’t love you.
 In fact, the opposite is most likely true.

 John the Baptist’s suffering is, in fact, the greatest sermon he could have preached.
 It’s a witness to his unwavering love of God and his wholehearted commitment to the will of God.
 The “sermon” of John’s passion is powerful because he chose to stay faithful to our Lord despite the persecution he endured.
 And, from God’s perspective, John’s fidelity is infinitely more valuable than his continued physical life or the physical sufferings he endured.